cloud-elements/devportal/docs/elements/sqlserver/tips.md

 If you wish to expose both sources (`localhost` and `external`), then comment out both addresses.

-### I don't see any API Docs:
+* Microsoft SQL server is a database element that is constructed from your database table structure.
+Spaces in column names are not supported.

+## Events

+* Events are based on timestamp in the database with or without timezone.

+## Documentation

-Since the resources/objects are constructed via your database tables, we do not have any generic API docs available to view.
+* Cloud Elements does not have any generic API docs available to view.

-Need some help?
-[Contact Support](mailto:support@cloud-elements.com) with any questions and we'll get back to you as soon as possible.